Zu den Inhalten springen

 Kontextnavigation:

-Dumping Syndrome after Bariatric Surgery
+Dumping Syndrome

-Dumping syndrome is a common occurrence after gastric bypass and, less frequently, after gastric sleeve surgery.
-It can impair the quality of life severely, bringing with it symptoms such as anxiety and restlessness, fatigue, shortness of breath, sweating, dizziness, bloating, abdominal pain, nausea, trembling of the limbs, diarrhea, tachycardia, low blood pressure, hypoglycemia, and weight gain.
+It can impair the quality of life severely, bringing with it symptoms such as sweating, fatigue, anxiety and restlessness, shortness of breath, dizziness, bloating, abdominal pain, nausea, trembling of the limbs, diarrhea, tachycardia, low blood pressure, hypoglycemia, and weight gain.

-The main cause of dumping syndrome is the rapid passage of food from the stomach to the small intestine.
+The main cause of Dumping syndrome is the rapid passage of food from the stomach to the small intestine.
 Early dumping develops 30-60 minutes after eating, while late dumping develops after 1-3 hours.
 As a result, many patients experience anxiety before eating.

 If uncomfortable symptoms persist despite following the diet plan, medical attention is necessary.